-- Understand the methods to solve polynomial equations and Implement the ideas of numerical interpolation - Develop enough confidence to solve differential equations numerically - Summarize and apply the concepts of statistics in solving engineering problems substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
+- Understand the methods to solve polynomial equations and Implement the ideas of numerical interpolation - Develop enough confidence to solve differential equations numerically - Summarize and apply the concepts of statistics in solving engineering problems

 PO1.
 Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.